 Withdrawing may affect your eligibility to receive financial aid in subsequent terms.
-Depending upon the type of financial aid you receive, you may be required to resubmit certain applications.
+Notify your respective Financial Aid Office if you are planning to return.

 If your loans should go into repayment once you withdraw from school, it is important to make your payments on time to prevent default.
 If you default on a loan, you would lose your eligibility for any future financial aid.